An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Introduction

+The main result of our manuscript is Theorem~\ref{thm:strongLB}, which proves a reformulation of the weak form of the Laplace-Beltrami problem~$\surflap u = f$ as an \emph{interface} or \emph{transmission} problem on the curved but piecewise smooth surface~$\Gamma$ with interface, or continuity, conditions along the edges of the smooth panels.
+This reformulation is akin to what are sometimes referred to as dielectric transmission problems or Laplace interface problems in the plane.
+In fact, our reformulation takes advantage of previous results for exactly this problem.

-The outline of our approach and the paper is as follows: in Section~\ref{sec:analytical} we recall some standard weak results regarding the Laplace-Beltrami problem on smooth and Lipschitz surfaces and extend them to an interface formulation on piecewise smooth surfaces.
-In Section~\ref{sec:ode} we reformulate the Laplace-Beltrami problem as a sequence of decoupled ODEs along a surface of revolution, and introduce an integral equation reformulation of said ODEs.
+The outline of our approach and the paper is as follows: in Section~\ref{sec:analytical} we recall some standard results regarding the weak Laplace-Beltrami problem on smooth and Lipschitz surfaces.
+In Section~\ref{sec:strong}, we extend those results to an interface formulation on piecewise smooth surfaces.
+In Section~\ref{sec:cone}, we extend these results to a flat cone and discuss how they might be extended to other surfaces with conic singularities.
+As an example of a case where a simple numerical scheme exists, in Section~\ref{sec:ode} we reformulate interface form of the Laplace-Beltrami problem as a sequence of decoupled ODEs along a surface of revolution, and introduce an integral equation reformulation of said ODEs.
 An associated high-order accurate numerical solver is then discussed.
 Section~\ref{sec:numerical} contains various numerical experiments validating our formulation and demonstrating the accuracy of our solver.
-Then, in Section~\ref{sec:conclusions}, we offer some final remarks and point to outstanding problems related to the Laplace-Beltrami problem and future avenues of research.
+Finally, in Section~\ref{sec:conclusions} we offer some final remarks and point to outstanding problems related to the Laplace-Beltrami problem and future avenues of research.